ashishkulkarnii/covibot/README.md

 Once you've got this in place, you're ready to go!

-*covibot is designed to run in r/SpaceJam2021, a subreddit I created for testing covibot.
+Note: covibot is designed to run in r/SpaceJam2021, a subreddit I created for testing covibot.
 By changing the line ```subreddit = r.subreddit("SpaceJam2021")```, the bot can be deployed pretty much anywhere.

+For reference, check out our subreddit: https://www.reddit.com/r/SpaceJam2021/